AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 * :doc:`Tensorflow <../apps/tensorflow>`: ``anaconda2`` /
   ``anaconda3`` modules.
 Use ``--constraint='kepler|pascal|volta'``
-* keras: same module as tensorflow
+* Keras: same module as tensorflow
-* pytorch: same module as tensorflow
+* PyTorch: same module as tensorflow
 * :doc:`Detectron <../apps/detectron>`: via :doc:`singularity images <../usage/singularity>`
 * CNTK: via :doc:`singularity images <../usage/singularity>`

+Do note that most of the pre-installed software has CUDA already present.
+Thus you **do not need to load CUDA** as a module when loading these.
 See the :ref:`application list <application-list>` or :doc:`GPU computing reference <../usage/gpu>` for more details.